ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST STARTS_WITH -->

-The `TimeoutException` that is thrown by [withTimeout] is a private subclass of [CancellationException].
+The `TimeoutException` thrown by [withTimeout] is a private subclass of [CancellationException].
-We have not seen its stack trace printed on the console before.
-That is because inside a cancelled coroutine `CancellationException` is considered to be a normal reason for coroutine completion.
-However, in this example we have used `withTimeout` right inside the `main` function.
+A cancelled coroutine `CancellationException` is a normal reason for coroutine completion, however, using  `withTimeout` right inside the `main` function.

-Because cancellation is just an exception, all the resources will be closed in a usual way.
-You can wrap the code with timeout in `try {...} catch (e: CancellationException) {...}` block if you need to do some additional action specifically on timeout.
+Cancellation an exception, all the resources will be closed in a usual way.
+Wrap the code with timeout in `try {...} catch (e: CancellationException) {...}` block for actions on timeout.

 ## Composing suspending functions